mongodb/specifications/source/gridfs/gridfs-spec.rst

 the stored file to the provided Stream.
 The driver does NOT call close (or its equivalent) on the Stream.

-Note: if a file in a GridFS bucket was added by a legacy implementation, its id may be of a type other than ObjectId.
-Drivers that previously used id’s of a different type MAY implement a download() method that accepts that type, but MUST mark that method as deprecated.
+Note: By default a file id is of type ObjectId.
+If an application uses custom file ids it may be of any type.

 **Implementation details:**